 A list of prompts or triggers is great for helping us to reclaim those forgotten thoughts and get them down on paper.
 You can download my worksheet by completing the form below.

 Start with the here and now.
 Is there anything that needs to be done today that you haven’t written down yet?
 Anything you need to buy?
 An email you need to write.
 Phone call you need to make.

 Next go through your calendar.
 What is coming up in the next week, month or year?
 Whatever thoughts come to mind write them down.
 Maybe you have a child’s birthday coming up or a holiday you want to plan.
 While looking through your calendar, are you reminded of something that hasn’t been planned out or written in the calendar yet?
 Do you need to discuss details with your husband / friend / co-worker?
 Write it all down.

 Now think about your home.
-Maybe take your paper and pen on a walk round the house to help you remember things.
-Is there any maintenance that need done?
-Anything that needs fixed?
+Maybe take your paper and pen on a walk around the house to help you remember things.
+Is there any maintenance that needs doing?
+Anything that needs fixing?
 Any plans for redecorating?
-Even if it’s a five year plan.
+Even if it’s a five-year plan.
 Anything you need to buy?
 Do you want to plan a decluttering project?
 Do you want to organise donating or selling unwanted items?
-What about the car or garden – anything that needs fixed there, or any plans you have for new purchases?
+What about the car or garden – anything that needs fixing there, or any plans you have for new purchases?
 Write it all down in as few words as possible to help you remember.
 You don’t need to make any plans or organise your thoughts, just write down the basic idea that comes to mind.

 This will help you to improve focus and boost productivity.

 Spend a few minutes now thinking about yourself.
 What dreams and goals do you have that you maybe haven’t written down yet?
 Any projects that you would like to undertake, big or small?
 How are your routines and habits – do they need some changing?
 Do you need to make any appointments for healthcare, work or voluntary activities?
 Is there anything that you are waiting for that you might need to chase up?